kavehmz/math/README.md

 It was mainly an exercise for
 - using docker for different actions.
-- instrumenting different calls automatically
+- instrumenting different calls automatically.
-- having a modular design that adding/removing a new call will only take one line change
+- having a modular design that adding/removing a new call will only take one line change.
 ```go
 m.formulas["/math/add"] = formulate("add", &add.Add{}, ttl)
 ```
+- caching the results from serve side.
 - I intentionally did not use context.
-- Two stage docker build for a Go code
+- two stage docker build for a Go code.

 # Example